ha2709/ecommerce/README.md

 - This document serves as a preliminary guide for the development team.
 - Further specifications and technical details will be provided in subsequent documentation.

+I use a common architectural pattern known as "Separation of Concerns."
+This pattern is about organizing code in a way that separates different responsibilities into distinct modules or functions.

+Here's how the code relates to the Separation of Concerns pattern:

+# 1. Responsibility Separation  :
+The code separates different responsibilities into different sections or functions.
+For example:

+- Registration and email verification logic are encapsulated in the /users/ and /verify/ endpoints.
+- Database-related operations are handled by the create_user function and the use of the database session.
+# 2. Modularity:
+The code is organized into functions and modules that focus on specific tasks:

+- The /users/ endpoint handles user registration and sends verification emails.
+- The /verify/ endpoint handles email verification.
+- Database operations are separated into the create_user function.
+- Email sending functionality is encapsulated in the send_verification_email function.
+# 3. Single Responsibility Principle:
+Each function or module has a single responsibility.
+For example, the send_verification_email function is responsible for sending emails, and the /users/ endpoint is responsible for user registration.
+# Dependency injection:
+The parameter `db` is being injected into the `verify_user` function using FastAPI's dependency injection mechanism.
+This is a form of Dependency Injection, which is an architectural pattern used to manage and provide dependencies to components of an application.
+It helps in decoupling the code and making it more modular and testable

 `uvicorn src.main:app --reload`

 `alembic revision --autogenerate -m "create_relationship"`